sv1sage/SASE/HPE Aruba Networks/axis-connector/deployment/README.md

 ![Step 4](./images/new-connector-4.png)

-❗ right-click on `Download OVA` and copy link address and save it to a text editor of your choice❗
+❗right-click on `Download OVA` and copy link address and save it to a text editor of your choice❗

 Step 5:

 ![Step 5](./images/new-connector-5.png)

-❗ click on `copy` and save the one-time code generated to a text editor of your choice, one-time code is required for the initial activation ❗
+❗click on `copy` and save the one-time code generated to a text editor of your choice, one-time code is required for the initial activation❗

 ## TASK 3: Deploy the Atmos Connector on Proxmox Virtual Environment: